Radical (chemistry): Thermolysis

-Reduction
+By redox

-The deep colour of lithium naphthalene results from the lithium naphthanide radical.
+The deep colour of lithium naphthalenide results from the lithium naphthanide radical.

-Classically, radicals form by one-electron reductions.
-Typically one-electron reduced organic compounds are unstable.
-Stability is conferred to the radical anion when the charge can be delocalized.
-Examples include alkali metal naphthenides, anthracenides, and ketyls.
+Radical anions form by one-electron redox reactions (reductions) of organic compounds.
+Although the transformation is simple in concept, few organic compounds reduce at potentials accessible in the laboratory.
+Stability is conferred on the radical anion when the charge can be delocalized.
+Examples of observable radical anions are alkali metal naphthalenides, anthracenides, and ketyls.